SebastianUA/terraform/aws/examples/asg/README.md

 # Work with AWS ASG via terraform

-A terraform module for making ec2 instances.
+A terraform module for making ASG.

 ## Usage
 --------